cdot65/saute/README.md

 ### Backend Features

+- PostgreSQL as the database
+- Celery workers for asynchronous tasks
+- Redis as the Celery broker
 - Django Rest Framework (DRF) for creating a RESTful API
 - Django Allauth for user authentication and registration
-- PostgreSQL as the database
-- Docker and Docker Compose for easy and reproducible deployment
 - API documentation using Redoc and Swagger

 ### Frontend Features

 - Angular framework for building a dynamic and responsive UI
 - Angular Material for a modern, sleek design
-- Integration with the backend REST API
+- Integration with the backend DRF REST API
 - Routing and route guards for secure navigation
 - Operational module for generating reports for Panorama devices
+- Login and Registration forms with validation
+- Frontend to execute Python scripts on the backend celery workers

 ## Working with the Backend Application